Durango Merchant Services Review

 Durango offers a full array of products and services for both high-risk and low-risk merchants, including the following:

 - Merchant accounts: The company partners with a wide variety of banks and processors to get you approved for an account, regardless of whether you’re high-risk or not.
-They specialize in finding accounts for merchants with low credit or who have found themselves on the Terminated Merchant File (TMF) or MATCH List.
+They specialize in finding accounts for merchants with poor credit or who have found themselves on the Terminated Merchant File (TMF) or MATCH List.

 - International merchant accounts: If you’re an international merchant looking to do business in the United States, Durango has you covered.
 They offer international merchant accounts that include currency conversion services, support for multi-currency accounts, and additional fraud prevention services.
-International accounts are available in Australia, France, Germany, Italy, Mexico, The Netherlands, Panama, Spain, the United Kingdom, and other countries not listed on their website.
+International accounts are available in Australia, Canada, France, Germany, Italy, Mexico, The Netherlands, Panama, Spain, the United Kingdom, and other EU countries not listed on their website.

 - Credit card terminals: Rather than try to sign you up for an overpriced equipment lease, Durango offers a variety of terminals, PIN pads, and mobile card swipers for direct sale on its website.
 Prices are disclosed for most models, with this cost including both software load installation and free equipment setup.
 The company’s equipment lineup is quite robust, with models from Verifone, Hypercom, Ingenico, and others.
 Some models support EMV and NFC-based payment methods, so be sure to select a model with at least EMV compatibility.

 - Durango Pay™ Gateway: The company’s payment gateway is a proprietary product, but it’s got a robust set of features including support for recurring billing, a secure customer information vault, and a gateway emulator that will make switching over from a different gateway much easier.
 It also includes a virtual terminal that will allow you to process card-present transactions from any internet-connected computer with an optional card reader.
 There’s no gateway setup fee, but you may have to pay a monthly gateway fee, and possibly a small per-transaction fee as well.
+Unlike almost every other payment gateway on the market, the Durango Pay™ Gateway is hosted on the Google Cloud Platform, so you should (hopefully) never have to worry about system downtime.

 - Online shopping cart integration: You can use either the company’s proprietary Durango Cart™ or a variety of third-party carts that integrate with the Durango Pay™ gateway.